-> 3. Once you have been an Ongoing Care member for a certain amount of time and we have learned what dose works best for you, we will send you enough medication to keep you covered for up to 3 months at at time.
+3. Once you have been an Mantra member for a certain amount of time and we have learned what dose works best for you, we will send you enough medication to keep you covered for up to 3 months at at time.

->

-> How do I cancel a medication order?
+How do I cancel a medication order?

 All first time order of any medication are final once checkout is complete.
 Placing the order initiates a fast moving process to ship you your medication so it arrives in our targeted two to three day delivery window.

 Medication refills must be cancelled within 48 hours of the refill date.
 Please message your provider on your Mantra portal.

 Once an order is dispensed by the pharmacy, the order is final.
 There are no refunds or returns on medication.
 Federal law forbids pharmacies from accepting returns or exchanges on prescriptions.

 How do I cancel my ongoing care membership?